 As part of your coursework, you may be expected to complete an internship in your field of specialty.
 You will also have to produce a research-based thesis that explores a particular engineering topic that you have been studying in significant depth.

-For instance, you could specialize in mechanical engineering, then write your thesis on a particular subset of this field, such as thermodynamics, manufacturing processes, or robotics.
+For instance, you could specialize in mechanical engineering.
+You may write your thesis on a particular subset of this field, such as thermodynamics, manufacturing processes, or robotics.

 Online Master’s Degrees in Engineering Credit Requirements